gvwilson/fiction/iffy/index.md

 "I'll be down in th' galley," she said.

 Uncle Jack eyed Iffy,
-clearly expecting her to follow her aunt, but said nothing when she stayed.
+clearly expecting her to follow her foster mother, but said nothing when she stayed.
 Her tea tasted metallic in her mouth.
 It took her a moment to realize that she had bitten her lip.